Effects of seroquel on a fetus

 Another concern is the potential for birth defects.
 While research on the topic is limited, some studies have suggested a correlation between the use of Seroquel during pregnancy and an increased risk of certain birth defects.

-See also Seroquel und tinnitus
+See also Seroquel xr 50 mg

 Neonatal Withdrawal Syndrome